Human-based computation: Classes of human-based computation

 Human-based computation methods combine computers and humans in different roles.
 Kosorukoff (2000) proposed a way to describe division of labor in computation, that groups human-based methods into three classes.
 The following table uses the evolutionary computation model to describe four classes of computation, three of which rely on humans in some role.
 For each class, a representative example is shown.
 The classification is in terms of the roles (innovation or selection) performed in each case by humans and computational processes.
-This table is a slice of three-dimensional table.
+This table is a slice of a three-dimensional table.
 The third dimension defines if the organizational function is performed by humans or a computer.
 Here it is assumed to be performed by a computer.

 Classes of human-based computation from this table can be referred by two-letter abbreviations: HC, CH, HH.
 Here the first letter identifies the type of agents performing innovation, the second letter specifies the type of selection agents.
 In some implementations (wiki is the most common example), human-based selection functionality might be limited, it can be shown with small h.